 What makes this a great album for me is the underlying melodic beauty of the songs many of which just hum to you as you listen, offering a chance to reflect whilst also warming the soul.
 I say this without meaning to be pretentious as this exactly the feeling you get when listening to this album, it is an utterly beautiful piece of music pretty much all the way through with little things such as George Harrison’s slide guitar sounding actually rather comforting.
 I was also taken back by the quality of Harrison’s songwriting and his own personal musical style as a solo artist.
 It was significant to me to see how he would sound on his own as he had shown glimpses of quality songwriting in The Beatles but had always remained in the shadows of Lennon and McCartney.
 Luckily he passed this hurdle with more than flying colours showing that maybe his fellow Beatles should have given him more scope to show off his songwriting than they did, particularly in the later years.

 The quality of this album is such that the only real criticism I have of the album is the third side of jams which to me appear unnecessary and do not compliment the rest of the album in any way.
 They really are for fans only, and you would only really listen to them once or twice especially given that one of the jams comes in at over eleven minutes.
 Apart from this minor criticism, every song on the album is a beauty and not skippable by any stretch.

 All Things Must Pass is an amazing musical statement by an often underrated musician.
-It is beautifully melodic in some places, hard edged and fierce in others, representing a musical journey of spiritual proportions through rock, pop, folk, soul and country.
-It is one of my favourite albums, one of the best 70s albums, the best Beatles solo album, and a must for any Beatles fan.
+It is beautifully melodic in some places, hard-edged and fierce in others, representing a musical journey of spiritual proportions through rock, pop, folk, soul, and country.
+It is one of my favorite albums, one of the best 70s albums, the best Beatles solo album, and a must for any Beatles fan.
 So my advice would be to get it, GET IT NOW.